 b Including, but not limited to Heifers, Steers, Bulls, Cow/Calf Pairs

-c 40 CFR 122.23(b)(6)

-d 40 CFR 122.23(b)(4)

 S1.B.
 Activities Covered Under This Permit

-This statewide general permit conditionally authorizes the discharge of pollutants to both surface and groundwater from the production area and land application fields that result from operating a CAFO.
+This statewide general permit prohibits all discharges of process wastewater, manure, litter, feed, other organic by-products, and associated pollutants except as conditionally authorized under the terms of this permit for overflow discharges of process wastewater to surface waters due to rainfall from the production area in S3.C.

 S1.C.
 Geographic Area Covered

 This permit covers the activities listed in special condition S1.A within the State of Washington.
+This permit shall not issue for any CAFO proposed or constructed on or after June 1, 2026 in a designated groundwater management area, as defined by RCW 90.44.400 and implementing regulations.
 This permit does not apply to Indian Country and trust or restricted lands except portions of the Puyallup Reservation as noted.
 Puyallup Exception: Following the Puyallup Tribe of Indians Land Claims Settlement Act of 1989, 25 U.S.C. §1773; this permit does apply to land within the Puyallup Reservation except for discharges to surface water on land held in trust by the federal government.
 Some conditions in this permit include separate requirements for wetter and drier climates.
 Wetter climates are defined as receiving 25 inches of precipitation or more per year, while drier climates are defined as receiving 25 inches of precipitation or less annually.

 S2.
 PERMIT ADMINISTRATION